Welcome to Livewise

 Frequently Asked Questions

-Does Empyrean have an app to assist me in enrolling for my benefits?
+Does Paycom have an app to assist me in enrolling for my benefits?

 Yes.
-You may access the app directly from your phone by downloading from the Google Play or iTunes store.
-Search for EmpyreanGo.
+DBM Global members may access the app directly from your phone by downloading from the Google Play or Apple App Store.
+Search for Paycom.
+GrayWolf members can contact Enrollment Benefit Concepts (EBC) to enroll and ask questions.
+EBC is available by phone at (513) 371-5555.

 If I did not enroll for Voluntary Life Insurance before, will I be required to complete a health questionnaire now when I elect coverage?